Deciding when an IRA Roth Conversion is the right thing to do is a challenging decision.

 Other considerations can influence your decision to do an IRA Roth conversion.

 Many people have large, untaxed balances in their traditional IRAs or 401ks.
 As time passes and those balances grow, there comes a time Uncle Sam comes a-callin’.
 That is called an RMD, a required minimum distribution, currently beginning at age 73 (and ultimately age 75).
-As balances grow, RMDs grow.
+As balances grow, RMDs grow, which means taxes may also increase.
 An IRA Roth conversion strategy may help.

 When planning for a married couple, when the first spouse dies, the surviving spouse will be filing as single and may be taxed at a higher rate, especially if there are large RMDs.